Imagine you are five years old.

-You leave your small home made of materials your parents found.
+You leave your small home made of discarded materials your parents scavenged.
 You are bundled up because it is cold.
 There is no food to eat.

 You make your way down grey, muddy paths on your own.
 Then you arrive at the Las Lomas Centre.
 You push through the red gates and walk towards the bright yellow building.

 It looks to you like a ray of light.

 Inside, you know you’ll find warmth and be welcomed by your caring teachers.
 You’ll hear laughter spilling out into the halls.
 And you’ll smell a fresh meal being made – a gift sent by a generous Canadian donor.

 What I’ve asked you to imagine a real story.
 My name is Shirley Estévez Villazón, and as the Country Director for Canadian Feed The Children in Bolivia, I see the impact that Canadian donors have on children every single day.

 Our generous supporters have been a ray of light to so many children living in poverty.

 Like you, I believe that all children deserve to learn and play in a safe and warm environment.
 I believe that children deserve good nutrition, too.